 Not that I want to advocate religion to a non-believer, but any food offered here is occasionally free.

-• Make friends to split costs
+4. Make friends and split costs

 As a girl, it was a challenge to hold off on buying souvenirs as I traveled through different countries.
 I didn’t want to use my funds up at the beginning of the trip nor did I want to accumulate extra weight in my backpack.
 But when you know it may be a while before you to return to that country and you really love the products there, it’s best to get those souvenirs.
 Don’t regret it later.